ONLYOFFICE/Docker-DocumentServer/README.md

 - **JWT_HEADER**: Defines the http header that will be used to send the JSON Web Token.
 Defaults to `Authorization`.
 - **JWT_IN_BODY**: Specifies the enabling the token validation in the request body to the ONLYOFFICE Document Server.
 Defaults to `false`.
 - **USE_UNAUTHORIZED_STORAGE**: Set to `true`if using selfsigned certificates for your storage server e.g. Nextcloud.
 Defaults to `false`
+- **GENERATE_FONTS**: When 'true' regenerates fonts list and the fonts thumbnails etc. at each start.
+Defaults to `true`
 - **METRICS_ENABLED**: Specifies the enabling StatsD for ONLYOFFICE Document Server.
 Defaults to `false`.
 - **METRICS_HOST**: Defines StatsD listening host.
 Defaults to `localhost`.
 - **METRICS_PORT**: Defines StatsD listening port.
 Defaults to `8125`.